-In this tutorial, I am going to explain one of the methods of dynamic memory management that is the name as compaction.
+In this tutorial, I am going to explain one of the methods of dynamic memory management which is the name compaction.
 In this process, all marked or used node is shifted to one end and variable or available memory is kept at another end.

 Inside this blog post, we will explore What is compaction in memory management?
 What is a compaction technique?
 What is dynamic memory fragmentation?
 What is storage compaction in data structure?.

-In a very simple language, the compaction is a process in which we mode all the used node to the one end of the memory and all the available memory to the other end.
-And the algorithm to perform such operation is called compaction algorithm.
+In a very simple language, compaction is a process in which we mode all the used nodes to the one end of the memory and all the available memory to the other end.
+And the algorithm to perform such an operation is called the compaction algorithm.

 In this scheme initially, memory is one large block of available storage.
 When requests arrive for storage, a block of memory is allocated sequentially starting from the first location in the memory as shown in Fig1.

 A variable free point contains the address of the first location following the last block allocated as in Fig1, a free point equals 950.
 When a block is freed, the free point remains unchanged and no combination of free spaces takes place.

 When a block of size n is allocated free point is increased by n.
 This continues until a block of size n is requested and free point+ n-1 is larger than the highest address in the memory.
 The request can not be satisfied without further action being taken.

 At that point, user routines come to a halt and the system compaction routine is called. this routine copies all allocated blocks into sequential memory locations starting from the lowest address in the memory.

 Thus all free blocks that were interspersed with allocated blocks are eliminated, and the free point is reset to the sum of the size of all the allocated blocks.